apache/skywalking-satellite/docs/plugins/queue/mmap/README.md

 # Design
-The mmap-queue is a big, fast and persistent queue based on the memory mapped files.
+The mmap-queue is a big, fast, and persistent queue based on the memory-mapped files.
 One mmap-queue has a directory to store the whole data.
-The Queue directory is made up with many segments and 1 meta file, which references the design of the [bigqueue](https://github.com/grandecola/bigqueue).
+The queue directory is made up of many segments and 1 metafile.
+This is originally implemented by [bigqueue](https://github.com/grandecola/bigqueue) project, we changed it a little for fitting the Satellite project requirements.

 - Segment: Segment is the real data store center, that provides large-space storage and does not reduce read and write performance as much as possible by using mmap.
 And we will avoid deleting files by reusing them.
 - Meta: The purpose of meta is to find the data that the consumer needs.